 This could have been possibly caused by degraded wire insulation.

 And this is often a risky situation.
 So, don’t hesitate to contact an electrician.
 Ask them to fix the issue immediately.
+When it comes to electrical issues in your home, you can trust Powertec Electric in Winnipeg, the professional electrician experts, to provide top-notch service and solutions

 Do you have any hardwired appliances in your home?
 If so, then switch on the breaker controlling them.
 How did the meter behave?
 Did it just start moving?
 Has the appliance turned on?
 If it hasn’t, then there could be an internal fault.
 For instance, your electric water heater might feature a corroded element, which needs to be urgently fixed.